Tri Area Warriors Volleyball Club (the "Corporation")

 In the absence of a written agreement to the contrary, the board may remove, whether for cause or without cause, any officer of the Corporation.
 Unless so removed, an officer shall hold office until the earlier of:

-If the office of any officer of the Corporation shall be or become vacant, the directors may, by resolution, appoint a person to fill such vacancy.
+If the office of any officer of the Corporation shall be or become vacant, the Officers may, by resolution, elect a person to fill such vacancy.

 Method of Giving Any Notice

 Any notice (which term includes any communication or document), other than notice of a meeting of members or a meeting of the board of directors, to be given (which term includes sent, delivered or served) pursuant to the Act, the articles, the by-laws or otherwise to a member, director, officer or member of a committee of the board or to the public accountant shall be sufficiently given: